dcaribou/transfermarkt-datasets/README.md

 Define all the necessary infrastructure for the project in the cloud with Terraform.

 ## contributing :pray:
 Contributions to `transfermarkt-datasets` are most welcome.
-If you want to contribute new fields or assets to this dataset, instructions are quite simple:
+If you want to contribute new fields or assets to this dataset, the instructions are quite simple:
 1. [Fork the repo](https://github.com/dcaribou/transfermarkt-datasets/fork)
 2. Set up your [local environment](##setup)
-3. Pull the raw data by either running `dvc pull` ([requesting access is needed](#dvc)) or using `make acquire_local` script (no access request needed)
+3. Pull the raw data by either running `dvc pull` ([requesting access is needed](#data-storage)) or using `make acquire_local` script (no access request needed)
-4. Start modifying assets or creating new ones in `transfermarkt_datasets/assets`.
+4. Start modifying assets or creating new ones in the dbt project.
 You can use `make prepare_local` to run and test your changes.
 5. If it's all looking good, create a pull request with your changes :rocket:

+> ℹ️ In case you face any issue following the instructions above or just if you have questions in general you may
+> - check past [Issues](https://github.com/dcaribou/transfermarkt-datasets/issues?q=is%3Aissue) for similar problems or open a new one
+> - check past [Discussions](https://github.com/dcaribou/transfermarkt-datasets/discussions) for similar problems or open a new one